GIfatahTH/states_rebuilder/examples/ex_007_2_clean_architecture_dane_mackier_app_with_fi/README.md

 }
 ```
 ## pages
 I suggest dedicating a folder for each page.
 The folder will contain a file with the same name as an entry point to the page.
-It is more convenient to use (part - part of) to split widgets in different file.
+It is more convenient to use (part - part of) to split widgets in a different file.

-The folder may contain a file dedicated for injecting state initiate in the page.
+The folder may contain a file dedicated to injecting state initiate in the page.

 The first page is the login page.